Jurgis Bielinis: Book smuggling

 The Garšviai Book Smuggling Society became more active in fall 1888 when Bielinis returned from Western Europe.
 Bielinis, known as ministeris (minister), led the illegal society.
 They hired Antanas Bružys, who had a legal permit to cross the Prussia–Russia border, to transport large quantities of books and other publications.
 Then they recruited various helpers to hide and distribute the publications across Lithuania.
 Bielinis distributed the publications to Joniškėlis, Linkuva, Pasvalys, Pumpėnai, Pušalotas, Rozalimas, Smilgiai, Vaškai, even reached Riga and Mitau (Jelgava) in present-day Latvia where his son Kipras attended a school.
 He also continued to travel to East Prussia to purchase books (though he did not transport them across the border).
 He also acted as the messenger and courier between Lithuanian students and activists in Latvia who wrote Lithuanian texts and publishers in East Prussia.
-Bielinis was caught and beaten by boarder patrols at least on one occasion around 1891.
+Bielinis was caught and beaten by border patrols at least on one occasion around 1891.
 For about a decade, the Garšviai Book Smuggling Society avoided more serious run-ins with the police likely due to the police chief in Naujamiestis who supported the Lithuanian press.